Gunter Sachs: Early life and education

-In addition to his German nationality, Sachs received Swiss citizenship in 1976.

-Death

-Sachs died by suicide on 7 May 2011 by a gunshot wound to the head at his home in Gstaad, Switzerland.
-The suicide note stated that he acted because of what he defined as "hopeless illness A." (which some have speculated to be Alzheimer's) adding that "The loss of mental control over my life was an undignified condition, which I decided to counter decisively".

-Sports

-From 1969 until his death, Sachs was the chairman of the St. Moritz Bobsleigh Club.
-Turn 13 of the St. Moritz-Celerina Olympic Bobrun is named in his honour.
+His parents divorced in 1935.
+In 1957, Gunter's father adopted the son of his common-law wife, giving Sachs a younger half-brother, Peter Sachs (né Hirnböck; born 1950).
+Sachs was educated in Switzerland, at Institut auf dem Rosenberg in St.Gallen, and at Lyceum Alpinum Zuoz near St. Moritz.

 Art collector

-Sachs' extensive art collection included works by Jean Fautrier, Andy Warhol, René Magritte, Salvador Dalí, Roy Lichtenstein, Tom Wesselmann, Mel Ramos, and Allen Jones.
+In 1958, before he was financially secure, Sachs moved to Paris, where he earned money playing Écarté.
+He spent his winnings on art; his collection eventually included works by Jean Fautrier, Andy Warhol, René Magritte, Salvador Dalí, Roy Lichtenstein, Tom Wesselmann, Mel Ramos, and Allen Jones.
 He also owned important pieces from the Nouveau réalisme school including Yves Klein, Jean Tinguely, Arman, and Martial Raysse.
 Many of these artists were involved in the 1969 design of the legendary pop-art-apartment in the tower of the Palace Hotel in St. Moritz, which quickly gained the art world's attention.
-From 1967 to 1975 Sachs, together with Prince Konstantin of Bavaria, co-founded and headed the association for the Modern Art Museum in Munich (MAM), which lobbied for the construction of a comprehensive museum of contemporary art in Munich and mounted monthly exhibitions at Villa Stuck.
-Victor Vasarely, Georg Baselitz, Heinz Edelmann, Christo, Cy Twombly, Alexander Calder, Heinz Mack and Jean Tinguely, Roy Lichtenstein, and Gotthard Graubner found their way into the rooms of the museum.

-In 1972 Sachs opened a gallery in Hamburg and organised the first European exhibition of his friend Warhol.
-In 1974, he commissioned Warhol with a series of silkscreen portraits of his ex-wife Brigitte Bardot.
+In 1967, with Prince Konstantin of Bavaria, Sachs co-founded the Modern Art Museum in Munich (MAM) and remained its president until 1975.
+In 1972, he opened his own gallery in Hamburg; from this gallery, he launched Andy Warhol into the European market and, in 1974, commissioned Warhol to produce a series of silkscreen portraits of Brigitte Bardot.
 In May 2006, Sachs sold one of Warhol's silk screens of Bardot at auction for $3 million.
-The Sachs family sold part of his collection of Pop Art and Nouveau Realisme through Sotheby's in May 2012.
+The Sachs family sold part of his collection through a Sotheby's auction in May 2012; the sale achieved £36.5 million.